realpython/python-guide/docs/starting/install/linux.rst

 Virtualenv
 ----------

-After Distribute & Pip, the next development tool that you should install is `virtualenv <http://pypi.python.org/pypi/virtualenv/>`_.
+After Setuptools & Pip, the next development tool that you should install is `virtualenv <http://pypi.python.org/pypi/virtualenv/>`_.
 Use pip

 .. code-block:: console